 Sound of Contact’s “Dimensionaut” is a story of love, depth, and hope.
-It’s a story with humanity, despite its sci-fi themes.
-In fact, I believe this album seeks to show us our own humanity more clearly than ever!
+It’s a story with grounded humanity, despite its lofty sci-fi themes.
+In fact, I believe this album seeks to show us our own humanity more clearly than ever.

 This introductory track is called “Sound of Contact”.
 “Some when some how/ Earthshine, sunlight/ It’s all the same/ Daydream, take flight.”
-This track, then, introduces us to our dimensionaut, the traveler of time, space, and dimensions.
+This track introduces us to our dimensionaut; the traveler of time, space, and dimensions.
 He has mighty power to travel, perhaps using his mind, I suppose.
 That’s one tricky thing about this album: Much of the lyrical content could be interpreted on a purely symbolic basis.
 Perhaps this dimensionaut is merely a drugged up loser that experiences an epiphany, or maybe we’re actually talking about this real traveller of dimensions.
 I think it can be interpreted either way.

-Yet, he sees planets and stars alien to Earth’s solar system.
+Anyways, the dimensionaut sees planets and stars alien to Earth’s solar system.
 He sees the wonders of the universe.
-Yes, he soars to the mind’s edge, finding, searching, and seeing.
-Is there anything this man (if you want to call him that) hasn’t seen?
+Yes, he soars to the mind’s edge; finding, searching, and seeing.
+Is there anything this man – this consciousness – hasn’t experienced?

 2. Cosmic Distance Ladder